fabmas/certlc/index-content.md

     - the SMTP server accepts mail submissions from the Hybrid RunBook Worker VM.
 - Import the certificates into the Key Vault and **TAG** them with the administrator e-mail address for notification purposes.
 If multiple recipients are required, the e-mail addresses should be separated by comma or semicolon.
 The expected tag name is 'Recipient' and the value is the e-mail address(es) of the administrator(s).

-> [!NOTE]
+> [!IMPORTANT]
-> If you want to deploy a **full LAB environment** ready to demonstrate the whole automatic certificate renewal workflow, you can refer to the following [code sample](./codesample/README.md) that includes the deployment of the following additional resources:
+> > If you want to deploy a **full LAB environment** ready to demonstrate the whole automatic certificate renewal workflow, you can refer to the provided [**code sample**](https://github.com/Azure/certlc/blob/main/README.md) that includes the deployment of the following additional resources:
-> - **Active Directory Domain Services** (ADDS) within a domain controller virtual machine;
+> > - **Active Directory Domain Services** (ADDS) within a domain controller virtual machine;
-> - **Active Directory Certificate Services** (ADCS) within a Certification Authority virtual machine, joined to the domain, configured with a template, *WebServerShort*, for the enrollment of the certificates to be renewed.
+> > - **Active Directory Certificate Services** (ADCS) within a Certification Authority virtual machine, joined to the domain, configured with a template, *WebServerShort*, for the enrollment of the certificates to be renewed.
-> - **Windows SMTP Server** installed on the same virtual machine of the Certification Authority for sending e-mail notifications.
+> > - **Windows SMTP Server** installed on the same virtual machine of the Certification Authority for sending e-mail notifications.
 A MailViewer tool is also installed to facilitate the verification of the e-mail notifications sent.
-> - **KeyVault Extension** installed on the virtual machine of the Domain Controller for retrieving the renewed certificates from the Key Vault.
+> > - **KeyVault Extension** installed on the virtual machine of the Domain Controller for retrieving the renewed certificates from the Key Vault.

 ## Contributors